 Well it seems I’ve come full circle.
 To some I’m sure I appear to be scatter brained or indecisive.
 To others, downright crazy and throwing away all I have done to grow my business to this point.
 And maybe all those things are true but I am thrilled with my decision.
 I am relaxed and happy to claim this new, and hopefully final, home of my blog back on the WordPress dot com platform.

 I have to admit that I got caught up in the business of blogging.
 I went with the flow.
-Other people were making money by monetizing their sites, sharing affiliate links, providing services and creating products and I followed suit.
+You must go self-hosted.
+You must make money by monetizing your site, sharing affiliate links, providing services and creating products.
+I blindly followed suit.
 I never really thought about why or if it was in line with my personal life goals.
 I just did it.
 And as time went by, I became increasingly unhappy and less productive in all aspects of my life.

 The direction I had put myself on was making me miserable and I needed to own that and change it, no matter how ridiculous I looked.
 I also had to let go of the thoughts that held me back and told me I was throwing away all I had built up to this point.
 Seriously?
 You are going to start at square one again?!
 I finally embraced the answer, yes.
 Yes, I am.